This time, we will introduce you to "resolution," which is important for producing beautiful printed materials!

 " ① At the actual size you want to print"

-I want to create an image in A4 size (297*210mm) with 350ppi, but how many pixels do I need?
-If you are unsure, there is an automatic calculation tool like
+I want to create an image in A4 size (297*210mm) at 350ppi, but how many pixels do I need?
+If you're unsure, there are automatic calculation tools like

 (Link to an external site)

-If you are unsure whether your images will print clearly, please contact us in advance!
+If you are unsure whether your image will print clearly, please contact us in advance!